Null Distance and Gromov-Hausdorff Convergence of Warped Product Spacetimes: Examples

 \subsection{A dense network of shortcuts}

 In the next example we want to see if instead of $L^1$ convergence to $f_{\infty}$ one could just require pointwise convergence along a dense set to $f_{\infty}$.
 To test this hypothesis we consider an example where $1=f_{\infty} \le f_j$, $f_j$ converges to $f_{\infty}$ pointwise along a dense set of points, but does not converge to $f_{\infty}$ in $L^1$.
-We will see that $\hat{d}_{t,g_j}$ will not converge to $\hat{d}_{t,g_{\infty}}$ and instead will converge to a metric space which is not the null distance induced by a Lorentzian warped product, further showing the importance of $L^1$ convergence in Theorem \ref{thm-MainTheorem t}.
-At first glance the limiting metric space of example \ref{Ex-ManyShortcutTaxi} may seem exactly the same as Lemma \ref{lem:nulld1} but one should notice that the causal future and past is defined with respect to $-dt^2+4\sigma$ in the limiting metric which makes this metric not the null distance of a Lorentzian metric.
+We will see that $\hat{d}_{t,g_j}$ will not converge to $\hat{d}_{t,g_{\infty}}$ and instead will converge to a metric space which is not the null distance induced by a Lorentzian product, further showing the importance of $L^1$ convergence in Theorem \ref{thm-MainTheorem t}.
+At first glance the limiting metric space of example \ref{Ex-ManyShortcutTaxi} may seem exactly the same as Lemma \ref{lem:nulld1} but one should notice that the causal future and past is defined with respect to $-dt^2+4\sigma$ in the limiting metric and hence is not the null distance with respect to a Lorentzian product.

 \begin{ex} We construct a sequence of functions $f_j:[0,1]\to [1,2]$ by letting

 which is dense in $[0,1]$ and

 Let